-- 1. Design and develop plans for various project and operational needs; - 2.
-Successfully install and configure modern data center devices and technologies; - 3.
-Demonstrate the skills necessary to maintain system and environmental standards; - 4.
-Exhibit mastery of problem-solving skills to investigate and troubleshoot issues; and - 5.
-Function as a responsible and ethical IT professional for organizations and society.
+- 1. Design and develop plans for various project and operational needs; - Design and develop plans for various project and operational needs, Successfully install and configure modern data center devices and - Demonstrate the skills necessary to maintain system and environmental standards; - Exhibit mastery of problem-solving skills to investigate and troubleshoot issues; and - Function as a responsible and ethical IT professional for organizations and society.